Philadelphia crime family

-The Philadelphia crime family, also known as the Bruno–Scarfo crime family, the Philadelphia–Atlantic City crime family, the Philadelphia Mafia, the Philly Mafia, or the Philadelphia–South Jersey Mafia, is an Italian American Mafia crime family based in Philadelphia, Pennsylvania.
-Formed and based in South Philadelphia, the criminal organization operates throughout the Greater Philadelphia metropolitan area, including South Jersey.
+The Philadelphia crime family (Note: also known as the Bruno–Scarfo crime family, the Philadelphia–Atlantic City crime family, the Philadelphia Mafia, the Philly Mafia, the Philadelphia–South Jersey Mafia, or the South Philly Mafia) is an Italian American Mafia crime family based in Philadelphia, Pennsylvania.
+Formed and based in South Philadelphia, the criminal organization operates throughout the Philadelphia metropolitan area, including South Jersey.
 The family is notorious for its violence, its succession of violent bosses, and multiple mob wars.

 Operating as the Bruno crime family under the 21-year reign of boss Angelo Bruno (1959–1980), the family enjoyed an era of peace and prosperity.
 A complex dispute involving disgruntled subordinates and territory claims by New York's Genovese crime family led to Bruno's murder in 1980.
 The killing marked the beginning of years of internal violence for control of the Philadelphia family, leading to a gradual decline in the family's stability.

 Bruno was succeeded as boss by his loyal friend, Philip "The Chicken Man" Testa; however, within a year of Bruno's murder, Testa was also murdered, killed in a nail bomb explosion in 1981.
 When the dust settled from Bruno and Testa's deaths, Nicodemo "Little Nicky" Scarfo emerged as boss of the crime family.
 During Scarfo's reign, the family was known as the Scarfo crime family.
 (Note: see the following:) Scarfo's 10-year reign saw the family grow in power, but also become highly dysfunctional.
 Unlike Bruno, Scarfo was infamous for his short temper and penchant for violence.
 Scarfo increasingly involved the family in narcotics trafficking and demanded that all criminals pay a street tax for operating in his territory.
 Scarfo also did not hesitate to order people murdered over moderate disputes.
 The dramatic rise in violence attracted increased attention from the Federal Bureau of Investigation (FBI), Pennsylvania State Police and New Jersey State Police.
 Increased violence and law enforcement prosecutions also convinced several mobsters to cooperate with the government in order to escape death or prison.
 Scarfo's downfall came in 1988, when he and most of his top allies were arrested and sentenced to long prison terms.